ajimenezh/CarND-MPC/README.md

 I've used a value of n equal to 10 and a timestep of 0.1, which gives a duration of 1 second.
 To see how these values affect the result, let's modify each one, and see how the simulation behaves.

 First, if we increase the value of N to, for example, 50, we get a duration of 5 s, which is too large and the vehicle becomes instable, and quickly gets out of the road.
 If we now reduce the timestep to mantain the same duration, we have too many points, and it becames unstable, because it takes too much time to solve the solution.
-On the other hand, if we reduce the timestep, but we mantain N equal to 10, the duration is too short and the vehicle cannot react in time, it takes too much time to actuate to the enviroment.
+On the other hand, if we reduce the timestep, but we mantain N equal to 10, the duration is too short and the vehicle cannot react in time, it takes too much time to act according to the changes in the road.
+The effect of this is similar of what we find if we choose a timestep smaller than the latency, as we will see later.

 ## Polynomial Fitting and MPC Preprocessing